 The Mount Holyoke program is open to women and men from the Five College Consortium who have a grade point average of at least 3.0 and have completed the following courses prior to arrival in China:

 - Two economics courses, or one business course and one economics course.

 - At least one semester of Chinese language.

 Mount Holyoke students apply by submitting the Request to Study Abroad in MyMountHolyoke.
-Spaces (and Laurel Fellowships) are still available for Spring 2019; apply by September 30.
 The early application deadline is March 31 each year for the following spring, but we continue to accept applications, including for Laurel Fellowships, through September 30 provided that space is available.
 See Deadlines for details.

 Five College students should contact the McCulloch Center to request an application, and consult their home campus study abroad advisors about credit transfer and financial aid.

 The program fee for Spring 2020 is $17,090; the fee for Spring 2021 will be announced later in the year.
 The fee covers tuition and fees, pre-departure materials, guidance with applying for a visa, orientation, housing, weekly activities, textbooks, on-site support and advising, a one-week Field Study Trip and a weekend Field Study Trip.
 Round-trip airfare, meals, passport and visa fees, additional travel, and any other miscellaneous and personal expenses are not included.